cascornelissen/val-loader-modernizr/README.md

 ```

 **Modernizr configuration**
-Create a [Modernizr configuration file](https://github.com/Modernizr/Modernizr/blob/master/lib/config-all.json) and enable the options and feature detects that are needed.
+Create a [Modernizr configuration file][modernizr-configuration] and enable the options and feature detects that are needed.
 ```json
 {
     "enableClasses": true,